Terrorism in Tajikistan: Islamic Movement of Uzbekistan

 Six members of the Islamic Movement of Uzbekistan and Hizb ut-Tahrir allegedly attacked Kyrgyz and Tajik border posts in Batken on 12 May 2005, killing several border guards.
 Their hearings on 29 August 2006 were brief because lawyers for two of the defendants and some witnesses did not go to court.
 One of the defendants is a woman and one is a Tajik citizen.

 On 12 May 2006, the anniversary of the 2005 border attack and the Andijan massacre in Uzbekistan, several militants attacked Tajik border guards before passing into Kyrgyzstan, killing three Tajik guards and a Kyrgyz customs official.
-More than 200 Kyrgyz security forces tracked down the militants, killing four and capturing one while losing four men.
+More than 200 Kyrgyz security forces tracked down the militants, killing four and camen.
 Khunoynazar Assozadeh, a spokesman for the Tajik Interior Ministry, gave an initial statement saying that more than six militants of an unknown organization "attacked a border post near the village of Lakkon, which is in the Isfarah district of Tajikistan's Soghd province, from Kyrgyz territory.
 They shot and killed two of [our] border guards and wounded another.
 They also seized 19 automatic rifles and one heavy-caliber machine gun before [returning to] Kyrgyzstan and heading toward [Kyrgyzstan's] Batken region."
 Sadyrbek Dubanayev, deputy commander of Kyrgyz border forces, disagreed with Assozadeh's account, saying, "Right now [12 p.m., Bishkek time] fighting between those criminals and [our] border guards is continuing.
 One criminal was killed, and the rest of the group– three or four individuals– are trying to escape toward the mountains."
 Dubanayev also said militants had attacked Uzbek border guards the night before.
 The Tajik and Kyrgyz governments later said the militants were members of the Islamic Movement of Uzbekistan.